magnuswikhog/easy_debounce/README.md

 # easy_debounce

-A simple debouncer package for Dart/Flutter.
+An extremely easy-to-use method call debouncer package for Dart/Flutter.

 Debouncing is needed when there is a possibility of multiple calls to a method being made within a short duration of each other, and it's desireable that only the last of those calls actually invoke the target method.